 Even with little knowledge or interest in Shakespeare, Stratford-upon-Avon is a lovely place to wander round with its fine black and white timber framed buildings, the shopping on Henley Street, the river Avon and the Royal Shakespeare Theatre which is one of Britain’s most important cultural venues.

 Many of my Japanese students have some mis-conceptions about Britain and one of the most common ones is that ALL Brits have afternoon tea every day!
-Soooooooooo not true for the majority of people but having said that we did indeed have afternoon tea and scones (below right) in a very nice tea-room before making the visit back home.
+Soooooooooo not true for the majority of people but having said that we did indeed have afternoon tea and scones (below) in a very nice tea-room before making the visit back home.

-That evening I managed to just about find enough room to accommodate a fish finger sandwich (below left) as I was keen to show my girlfriend a British food classic!
+That evening I managed to just about find enough room to accommodate a fish finger sandwich (below) as I was keen to show my girlfriend a British food classic!
 The next morning we sadly had to leave my hometown.
 Another day would’ve been nice but I guess its best to leave while you’re still enjoying it and not bored.
 We had train tickets booked to take us down to the nations capital and news of that will appear ‘England 2013 Pt V’.